riboviz/workflows/snakemake/README.md

         "python -m riboviz.tools.count_reads -c {config[config_file]} -i {config[dir_in]} -t {config[dir_tmp]} -o {config[dir_out]} -r {output} >> {log}"
 ```

 However, this feels hacky.
-Also, a comment in [Retrieve value of --configfile parameter in rule params](https://bitbucket.org/snakemake/snakemake/issues/594/retrieve-value-of-configfile-parameter-in) in the Snakemake issue tracker recommends not accessing the configuration file within a Snakefile:
+Also, a comment in [Retrieve value of --configfile parameter in rule params](https://bitbucket.org/snakemake/snakemake/issues/594/retrieve-value-of-configfile-parameter-in) (link now broken) in the Snakemake issue tracker recommends not accessing the configuration file within a Snakefile:

 > The reason for not documenting is that --configfile is not an obligatory parameter, and hence it does not make too much sense to access it from the Snakemake.
 E.g., the user could omit it, and in fact it is recommended to store workflows in a way such that no additional arguments are needed (see here), in order to maximize reproducibility.
 Further, the user could provide --configfile and further overwrite values via --config.